Chalarangelo/30-seconds-of-code/snippets/head.md

 tags: array,beginner
 ---

-Returns the head of a list.
+Returns the head of an array.

 - Check if `arr` is truthy and has a `length` property, use `arr[0]` if possible to return the first element, otherwise return `undefined`.